Paul Teng: Early life

 Teng was born Rotterdam.
 After high-school he studied cultural anthropology in Amsterdam.
 His interest in comic books started early.
 He stopped his study to start writing comic books.

 After reading Karl May books he became fascinated with the history of indigenous people in North America.
 His first comic had as a main figure the Apache Indian Delgadito.
 Delgadito is a black and white series of 4 issues.
 Teng developed the series' scenario.

 In 1986 the comic Libertair Intermezzo issued.
 The comic takes place during the Spanish Civil War.
 The comic is about a researcher in current time and a resistance group in the 1930s planning attacks against the establishment.

 In 1986 another historical comic issued, De vrienden van Igor Steiner (eng: The friends of Igor Steiner).
 This comic and the comic Vladimir Volkoff (2 issues) are about Russia.
 The comic Vladimir Volkoff was his first comic in color.

 From 1998 onwards he wrote his series Shane.
-The series takes plays in the European Middle ages, the 12th century.
+The series takes plays in the European Middle Ages, the 12th century.
 The scenario was written by Jean Francois Di Giorgio.
 The series contains 5 issues.

 From 2004 until 2008 the comic series De oneven orde appeared.
 This has a complicated scenario that switches between current time and the Middle Ages.
 The series is about a mystical manuscript that is about death and destruction.
 The scenario's are written by Rudi Miel and Christina Cuadra.
 The series contains 5 issues.

-Paul Teng did many short stories for the girls-magazine Tina.
-One of the issues is about The Girl with the Red Hair (a book from Teun de Vries) about the Dutch underground resistance during the second world war.
+Paul Teng wrote many short stories for the girls-magazine Tina.
+One of the issues is about The Girl with the Red Hair (a book from Teun de Vries) about the Dutch underground resistance fighter Hannie Schaft during the Second World War.